-NASA introduced a new group of astronauts last week, and on the flight suits they sported a Flight Operations emblem that Michael Okuda -- the longtime lead graphic designer for Star Trek -- designed for the Johnson Space Center.
+NASA introduced a new group of astronauts last week.
+On the flight suits the 2017 class of NASA astronauts, they sported a Flight Operations emblem from Michael Okuda — world-renowned artist and longtime lead graphic designer for Star Trek — designed for the Johnson Space Center.
 It's the latest descendent of the original Mission Control/Mission Operations emblem created by Gene Kranz and Robert McCall.

 To learn more about the 2017 NASA Astronaut Candidates, go to www.nasa.gov/2017astronauts.

-And don't forget that the updated The Star Trek Encyclopedia Revised and Expanded Edition, by Michael Okuda and Denise Okuda, is available via Harper Collins.
-It features a fully new design, illustrations and exhaustively researched and detailed entries on the ships, characters and events from the most recent 17 years of Star Trek television shows and movies (up to Star Trek Into Darkness).
-Go to www.harpercollins.com to order the book.
+Interested in more works from Michael Okuda?
+The Star Trek Encyclopedia Revised and Expanded Edition, by Michael Okuda and Denise Okuda, is now available.
+This edition includes 300 more pages, information, photographs and illustrations, and offers exhaustively researched and detailed entries on the characters, ships, and events from the most recent 17 years of Star Trek television shows and movies (up to Star Trek Into Darkness).